Benjamin Franklin: Newspaperman

-When he established himself in Philadelphia, shortly before 1730, the town boasted two "wretched little" news sheets, Andrew Bradford's The American Weekly Mercury, and Samuel Keimer's Universal Instructor in all Arts and Sciences, and Pennsylvania Gazette.
+When he established himself in Philadelphia, shortly before 1730, the town boasted two "wretched little" news sheets, Andrew Bradford's The American Weekly Mercury and Samuel Keimer's Universal Instructor in all Arts and Sciences, and Pennsylvania Gazette.
 This instruction in all arts and sciences consisted of weekly extracts from Chambers's Universal Dictionary.
 Franklin quickly did away with all of this when he took over the Instructor and made it The Pennsylvania Gazette.
 The Gazette soon became his characteristic organ, which he freely used for satire, for the play of his wit, even for sheer excess of mischief or of fun.
 From the first, he had a way of adapting his models to his own uses.
 The series of essays called "The Busy-Body", which he wrote for Bradford's American Mercury in 1729, followed the general Addisonian form, already modified to suit homelier conditions.
 The thrifty Patience, in her busy little shop, complaining of the useless visitors who waste her valuable time, is related to the women who address Mr. Spectator.
 The Busy-Body himself is a true Censor Morum, as Isaac Bickerstaff had been in the Tatler.
 And a number of the fictitious characters, Ridentius, Eugenius, Cato, and Cretico, represent traditional 18th-century classicism.
-Even this Franklin could use for contemporary satire, since Cretico, the "sowre Philosopher", is evidently a portrait of his rival, Samuel Keimer.
+Franklin even used this classical framework for contemporary satire, as seen in the character of Cretico, the "sour Philosopher", who is clearly a caricature of his rival, Samuel Keimer.

 Franklin had mixed success in his plan to establish an inter-colonial network of newspapers that would produce a profit for him and disseminate virtue.
-Over the years he sponsored two dozen printers in Pennsylvania, South Carolina, New York, Connecticut and even the Caribbean.
-By 1753, 8 of the 15 English language newspapers in the colonies were published by him or his partners.
+Over the years he sponsored two dozen printers in Pennsylvania, South Carolina, New York, Connecticut, and even the Caribbean.
+By 1753, eight of the fifteen English language newspapers in the colonies were published by him or his partners.
 He began in Charleston, South Carolina, in 1731.
-After his second editor died, the widow Elizabeth Timothy took over and made it a success.
+After his second editor died, the widow, Elizabeth Timothy, took over and made it a success.
 She was one of the colonial era's first woman printers.
 For three decades Franklin maintained a close business relationship with her and her son Peter Timothy, who took over the South Carolina Gazette in 1746.
 The Gazette was impartial in political debates, while creating the opportunity for public debate, which encouraged others to challenge authority.
-Timothy avoided blandness and crude bias and after 1765 increasingly took a patriotic stand in the growing crisis with Great Britain.
-However, Franklin's Connecticut Gazette (1755–68) proved unsuccessful.
+Timothy avoided blandness and crude bias and, after 1765, increasingly took a patriotic stand in the growing crisis with Great Britain.
+Franklin's Connecticut Gazette (1755–68), however, proved unsuccessful.
 As the Revolution approached, political strife slowly tore his network apart.